Skip to content

 Inter-dependent finite agents who share a preference for a given outcome may nonetheless fail to achieve it, because individual rationality does not equal collective rationality.

-Scholium: Free-riding, the prisoner’s dilemma, and the tragedy of the commons are all variants of this dilemma.
-This is why moral appeals alone are insufficient, the function of institutional design is to alter incentive structures so that individual rationality more closely aligns with collective rationality.
-Appendix B.11 provides the key mathematical model: obscuration can be a Nash equilibrium (John Nash, 1950: a stable state in which no participant has incentive to unilaterally change strategy), when the majority remains silent, the cost of speaking out for the individual is prohibitively high (social punishment, marginalization, “disappearance”).
-In such an equilibrium, even if every person privately knows the truth, public obscuration persists, this is the game-theoretic explanation of Andersen’s “The Emperor’s New Clothes.”
+Free-riding, the prisoner’s dilemma, and the tragedy of the commons are all variants of this dilemma.
+This is why moral appeals alone are insufficient.
+The function of institutional design is to alter incentive structures so that individual rationality more closely aligns with collective rationality.
+Appendix B.11 provides the key mathematical model: obscuration can be a Nash equilibrium (John Nash, 1950: a stable state in which no participant has incentive to unilaterally change strategy).
+When the majority remains silent, the cost of speaking out for the individual is prohibitively high (social punishment, marginalization, “disappearance”).
+In such an equilibrium, even if every person privately knows the truth, public obscuration persists.
+This is the game-theoretic explanation of Andersen’s “The Emperor’s New Clothes.”

 XI.2 · The Normative Layer

 Moving from fact to value requires the bridge axioms (E1E3).
 Every concept in this layer depends on at least one bridge axiom.
-These derivations are normative conclusions premised on the value commitment to lucidity, rather than logically necessary truths.
+These are normative conclusions premised on the value commitment to lucidity, rather than logically necessary truths.
+For a complete analysis of what survives and what collapses if you reject any of the bridge axioms, see the rejection analysis at the end of §VI.

 Proposition (P14) P14 (from D3, Postulate 3, T1)